wp-plugins/good-writer-checkify/readme.txt

 == Installation ==

+* The most modern way these days of course, is to go to your Plugins Page and click the Add New button, and then search for "Good Writer Checkify"

+OR use Zip-uploader

 * You can use Zip-uploader feature if your version of Wordpress has it
 1. Download the Plugin as Zip file, but DON'T extract the Zip File